 Health Benefits of Dried Cranberries

-Benefits of dried cranberries are known since long ago.
+There are many benefits of dried cranberries and this has been known for a long time.
 Numerous research results show that this berry is a perfect protection from different diseases.
-Cranberries contain antioxidants, vitamin C, dietary fiber and potassium.
+Cranberries contain antioxidants, vitamin C, dietary fibre and potassium.
 Dried craisins consumption improves appetite and digestion.
 Among the main health benefits there are:

 - Antioxidant qualities

-Helps to strengthen protective antioxidant properties of the body, protects blood, brain, skin cells, etc.
+Helps to strengthen the protective antioxidant properties of the body, protects blood, brain, skin cells, etc.

 - Neutralises microbes